JonasPrimbs/movesense-ble-ecg-firmware/README.md

 A custom firmware for [Movesense Sensor devices](https://www.movesense.com/) which implements a Bluetooth Low Energy (BLE) GATT electrocardiograph (ECG) voltage and movement measurements.

-### **WARNING: DUE TO RESTRICTIONS IN THE MOVESENSE FIRMWARE, THIS BRANCH IMPLEMENTS A WORKAROUND TO PROVIDE MOVEMENT AND ECG ACCESS AT ONCE!**
-Read the [Documentation](#provided-gatt-services-and-characteristics) to learn more about the workaround.

 This Repository is forked from **version 2.0.0** of the [official Movesense Device Library](https://bitbucket.org/movesense/movesense-device-lib/).

 *Due to some issues with firmware v2.1.X, the connections via Web Bluetooth are not possible.*